balderdashy/sails-docs/Contributing-to-Sails.md

 # Contributing to this project

 Thank you for your interest in supporting Sails!
 It makes us feel warm and fuzzy inside.
-For real.

 ## Guidelines
 To keep Sails.js as awesome as possible, we need to have a few guidelines for contributions to the framework.